jaskfla/lai.nz/README.md

 This might prompt you to `nvm install`.

-[^runtime]: I’d like to switch to using the Bun runtime at some point, but Eleventy assumes Node (which is fair enough).
+[^runtime]: I’d like to give the ~~Bun runtime~~ buntime a proper go at some point, but Eleventy assumes Node (which is fair enough).
 If using [Deno](https://deno.com), I’ll leave you to figure things out yourself—let me know how that goes!

 ## 🚀 Deployment